-This is an introductory course assessing the essentials of a broad and sometimes value-laden discipline addressing the crisis faced in the management of species at risk.
+This is an introductory course assessing the essentials of a broad and sometimes valueladen discipline addressing the biodiversity crisis and challenges faced in the management of species at risk.
 The diversity of life on planet Earth is the focus, its values, its threats and potential solutions to its demise.
 Three aspects will be emphasized: factual content and principles of species at risk and extinction; individualized research and reporting; class interaction and discussion skills.